-- Name a mandatory parameter for easier user search, for example. - E-mail user e-mail address for sending missed call information.
-You can enter more e-mail addresses separated with commas.
+- Name a mandatory parameter for easier user search, for example. - E-mail user e-mail address is used for sending information via email, e.g. about the user's access to the object or when using 2N Automation.
+You can enter more e-mail addresses separated with comma or semicolon.